Federal housing policies play a critical role

 - Bridge the growing gap between renter incomes and rising housing costs through a variety of rental assistance strategies that include rental subsidies to landlords and tax credits.
-Federal policymakers can efficiently expand federal rental assistance for the lowest-income renters using existing programs such as the Housing Choice Vouchers, mobility assistance, and the Rapid Rehousing programs.
+Federal policymakers can efficiently expand federal rental assistance for low-income renters using existing programs such as the Housing Choice Vouchers, mobility assistance, and the Rapid Rehousing programs.
 Targeting rental assistance through these programs could:

 - Improve the affordability of homes for low-income households